Where bright

 George Barker (he/him) – University College London, Medicine and Surgery

-LGBTQ+ UGOY Winner 2021
+LGBTQ+ UGOY WINNER 2021

 During his first year at University College London, George undertook a module in Relationships and Sex Education (RSE), which involved teaching a comprehensive and LGBTQ+ inclusive RSE curriculum in schools across North London.